-Democracy has a hands in the rise of moral relativism, because it doesn’t focus on cultural shifts.
-A cultural shift is what originally leads to moral relativism, and without a capstone to resist it – the masses will also follow the cultural shift rather than objectivity.
+Democracy has a hand in the rise of moral relativism, because it doesn’t focus on cultural shifts.
+A cultural shift is what originally leads to moral relativism, and without a capstone to resist it, the masses will also follow the cultural shift rather than objectivity.

 Democracy also has a play in it by the use of individualism.
 Instead of looking for ways to philosophically connect and look at these questions through a collective lens, all that matters is “what is your own beliefs”.
 Republics place a big emphasis on the person, instead of the national identity.
 This results in many people going into their own imaginary bubble, denying reality or objective evidence.

 Instead of looking at morality through the lens of a grounded philosopher, we look at it through our culture and upbringing, which is ever changing and increasingly subjective.